 The site or app will suggest the best times to wake up, including the times to complete the 5-6 sleep cycles.

-A full good night’s sleep is almost a difficulty for many, so as a way to pay for the sleep debt, we need to have good sleeping habits.
+A good night's sleep is almost a difficulty for many, so to pay for the sleep debt, we must have good sleeping habits.
 Here are some:

 - Consistent sleeping time.
 Sleep at the same time every day.